zerkotin/kanbanboard/README.md

 * Less
 * FontAwesome

-take a look at the wonderful examples of CoffeesScript and Backbone with advanced stylesheets, responsive design without any framework interrupting, and a super lightweight and fast performing application.
+Take a look at the wonderful examples of CoffeesScript and Backbone with advanced stylesheets, responsive design without any framework interrupting and a super lightweight and fast performing application.

-kanbanboard is built with grunt and includes many grunt modules and features. take a look at Gruntfile.coffee for interesting examples...
+Kanbanboard is built with grunt and includes many grunt modules and features.
+Survey the Gruntfile.coffee for interesting examples...

+Kanbanboard is running on a Node Express server and provides a server proxy module for Redmine.

-# kanbanboard installation notes
+# Kanbanboard installation notes

 Before installation you must have nodejs installed, with bower and grunt-cli.